-Journal of Cancer welcomes submissions of research papers, reviews, mini-reviews and short research communications in all cancer-related areas.
+Journal of Cancer welcomes submissions of research papers, reviews, and short research communications in all cancer-related areas.
 High quality reviews from leading researchers are particularly welcome and they will be processed in high priority.
-Case reports are no longer considered in this journal.
-Please do not submit case reports.

 The Journal does not set specific length limit on research papers and reviews; however, authors are urged to be concise.
 Short research communication is limited to be under 2500 words.
-Authors can choose any preferred style and format for submission.
 For regular research papers, the Journal recommends that they are organized as Abstract, Introduction, Materials and Methods, Results, and Discussions, followed by Acknowledgements, Conflict of Interest, and References.

-Manuscripts that are judged to be of insufficient quality or unlikely to be competitive enough for publication will be returned to the authors at the initial stage.
-The remaining manuscripts go through a review process, and possible decisions are: accept as is, minor revision, major revision, or reject.
-Authors should submit back their revisions within 1 month in the case of minor revision, or 3 months in the case of major revision.
+Manuscripts that are judged to be of insufficient quality or unlikely to be competitive enough for publication are rejected during initial screening.
+The remaining manuscripts go through a single-blind peer review process with two or more reviewers.
+In single-blind review, reviewers' identities are hidden from the authors but not vice versa.
+Possible decisions after review are: accept as is, minor revision, major revision, or reject.
+Authors should submit back their revisions within 3 months in the case of minor revision, or 6 months in the case of major revision.
+If longer time is needed, please contact the editor in charge for extension.
 To submit a revision please sign in here and use the submit button at the right side of page.
 Manuscripts with significant results are typically reviewed and published at the highest priority.

 Short research communication/

-Upon acceptance of the manuscript, please provide a final version (in Microsoft Word file) for copyediting purpose.
+Once a manuscript is accepted, authors should provide a final version (in Microsoft Word file) according to the guidelines here for copyediting purpose and publication.
 Note that the final manuscript must be provided in Microsoft Word, and we cannot accept Latex and Tex files.